 The company may also use a system organised by a central securities depositary for the brokerage and settlement of transactions in the field of securities lending.
 If an organised system is used for the settlement of such transactions, the securities loaned to any one borrower must not exceed 10% of the net asset value.
-If an organised system is used for the settlement of such transactions, the company must be entitled to terminate the securities lending transaction at any time.
+If an organised system is used for the settlement of such transactions, the settlement of such transactions, the company must be entitled to terminate the securities lending transaction at any time.